Full-fat grand tourer that's as fast as it is dramatic

 Does the M850i badge mean it’s the equivalent of an M3 or M5?

-This includes rear-wheel steering, an M Sport electronic limited-slip differential, and adaptive dampers, plus the option to upgrade the latter with something called Active Roll Stabilisation, which we’ll come onto later.
+The M850i may not be a bona fide M car, but it features a host of advanced chassis set-ups as standard, including rear-wheel steering, an M Sport electronic limited-slip differential, and adaptive dampers, plus the option to upgrade the latter with something called Active Roll Stabilisation, which we’ll come onto later.
 But first, that new engine.

 Doesn’t BMW already have a 4.4-litre V8?

 Yes and ostensibly this is the same unit that finds service in the M550i (which we don’t get in the UK) but with about half its parts swapped out to increase power.
 This includes a bigger, boostier turbo, a higher-voltage ignition system, plus stronger internals to cope with all the extra grunt.

 BMW told us it was a prerequisite for the 8 Series to feature an engine with its own character, rather than just a recycled existing V8.
 That means it gains 68hp and 100Nm of torque over the M550i and crucially that latter figure is available from 1,800rpm, for effortless acceleration - something of a grand tourer necessity.

 Thing is, that’s the same torque offering you get in an M5, which also uses a derivation of this 4.4-litre V8.
 So why not use that engine instead?
 Well, BMW’s powertrain engineers said the M5 was too aggressive in its delivery, and with 600hp, left little room above the M850i for a proper M8 further down the line.

 Fascinating – what’s the M850i Coupe like though?